 Following similar incidents to this and much feedback, the product was designed and has now been launched to market.

-The team at MPR IT Solutions are very impressed by the lockable Excel patch cable and will be recommending their use in the future to our clients.
+The team at MPR IT Solutions is very impressed by the lockable Excel patch cable and will be recommending their use in the future to our clients.